-THR 101

-Introduction to Theatre
+THR 101 Introduction to Theatre

-Survey of theatre introducing the basic

-elements and principles of production, styles, and/or historical perspectives of theatre, dramatic literature, and criticism.
+A survey of theatre, introducing basic elements and principles of production, styles and/or historical perspectives of theatre, dramatic literature and criticism.
 Three lecture.
+May be taken for S/U credit.

-THR 110 Acting I
+THR 110 (3)Acting I